Sander2501/Successful/README.md

 - **Robust equity parsing** — the broker account balance is read defensively (preferred account first, then several known balance fields) so a minor schema variation can't silently disable the drawdown limits.
+- **Live/backtest sizing parity** — live risk now uses the same per-instrument `InstrumentSpecs` as the backtester.
+Mixed baskets such as EUR/USD plus USD/JPY therefore use each leg's own `value_per_point` and price scale instead of accidentally sizing every leg like the first instrument.
+- **Broker-state hardening** — rejected broker deals do not create local phantom positions, stale local positions are dropped when the broker verifiably reports none, and exceptions in the candle -> strategy -> risk -> order path are contained so one failed instrument does not take down the entire websocket feed.

 ## Writing a strategy